vivaria/edisonrul.ing/docs/source/cards/broww-huntsman-of-dark-world.md

-# BROWW, HUNTSMAN OF DARK WORLD
+# Broww, Huntsman Of Dark World

 Also see rulings for “Dark World Monsters”.